Edmund Anscombe: Architectural practice in Dunedin

 "a Lay-out Scheme on any Site ... [and] act in an Honorary Advisory capacity in approving and if necessary suggesting improvements to any design."

 Later they advocated that the design work be apportioned to individual architects.
 Anscombe queried the N.Z.I.A. offer of a "donated" plan which, it seems, fast became conditional on the assurance of further work and he described this as "decidedly infra dig and a breach of etiquette on the part of ... the Institute much to be regretted."
 He made clear his opposition to the dividing of architectural responsibility, arguing that in his opinion it was not in the best interests of the Directors.
 In a later N.Z.I.A. meeting he was accused of "competing against the Institute for the work" and was asked to "retire from the Meeting."
 A similar situation occurred later with reference to the 1940 exhibition when Anscombe found himself opposed by the collective group of local architects.
 In that instance, it was Anscombe's ability to produce work quickly which ensured he got the commission.

+In 2024, a house built by Anscombe at 284 Stuart Street, opposite the Mandeno-designed King Edward Technical College, was threatened by demolition, along with a protected lime tree on the site.
+The developers plan to build thirty residential units on the site.
+More than 90 submissions were received to the planned proposal, with the majority opposed.